Founders at the University of Cambridge

 • You are ready to commit to growing your company.
 If spending time in your lab is necessary to do that, that’s ok.

-University of Cambridge Eligibility to the Start programme
+University of Cambridge Eligibility to the START programme

 (In addition to above guidance)

-Undergraduate X – as you’re expected to be full time on this programme
+Current Undergraduate X – as you’re expected to be full time on this programme

-Postgraduate – yes (if you left the University in the last 2 years)
+Postgraduate – yes (if you left the University in the last 5 years)

 Researcher – yes if you can work on this full time

-Post Doc researcher – yes
+Postdoc researcher – yes

 What technologies are we focused on?